Stakedllc/code-samples/README.md

 Next, the address needs to be funded.

-The ETH Staker discord ([link](https://discord.gg/eAuDepM)) is fantastic for Medalla testing resources.
+The ETH Staker discord ([link](https://discord.gg/eAuDepM)) is a fantastic for Medalla testing resource.
 Select the #request-goerli-eth faucet channel and enter the following message into the chat:

 ```
 !goerliEth {YOUR GOERLI ADDRESS} 5
 ```

-The faucet will send the Goerli ETH required for 5 validators plus gas costs.
+The faucet will send enough Goerli ETH for 5 validators plus gas costs.
 For additional Goerli ETH or questions please email sam@staked.us.

 ## Provision Validators